A Simple Recipe for Chicken Noodle Soup

 - salt and pepper

-I like the texture of fregola, a toasted Italian pasta, but any shape pasta will do.
+I like the texture of fregola, a toasted Italian pasta, but any shape pasta you like will do.
+The key?
+Cook the noodles and the soup separately — don’t combine the two until just before serving.
+A few tips:

 - 1.5 to 2 quarts homemade chicken stock